 Techniques Used in Humane Pest Control

 Humane pest control is an approach to managing pests that emphasizes non-lethal methods to control and prevent infestations.
-Several techniques can get used in humane pest control, including exclusion, habitat modification, traps, and repellents.
+Several techniques can be used in humane pest control, including exclusion, habitat modification, traps, and repellents.

 Exclusion as a Key Technique